At the Sweet People Club, our mission is to provide education, support, and community for individuals with prediabetes and type 2, and their families.

 We tackle the pitfalls in the last part of the program because at this point you know what to do and how to do it.
 But sometimes life throws a wrench in our well-laid plans.
 So this is where we discuss how you cope with that and come back strong.
 We also go more in depth into understanding type 2 diabetes and how to maintain your healthier lifestyle as you move beyond the program.

-Coming in at just under 100 videos, this bonus is a doozy!
+Coming in at just over 100 videos, this bonus is a doozy!

 Sorted by topic, these videos address common questions, concerns, and behaviors that support healthy living.